loft-sh/vcluster-sdk/examples/pull-secret-sync/README.md

 vcluster create my-vcluster -n my-vcluster -f https://raw.githubusercontent.com/loft-sh/vcluster-sdk/main/examples/pull-secret-sync/plugin.yaml
 ```

+This will create a new vcluster with the plugin installed.
 After that, wait for vcluster to start up and check:

 ```
 # Create a image pull secret in the host namespace